-Subsequent to December 31, 2021, the directors of the Company recommended that a first and final one-tier tax exempt dividend be paid at 4 cents per ordinary share of the Company, totaling \$20,839,000 for the financial year ended December 31, 2021, based on the number of issued shares (excluding treasury shares) as at year end.
+Subsequent to December 31, 2022, the directors of the Company recommended that a first and final one-tier tax exempt dividend be paid at 4 cents per ordinary share of the Company, and a one-tier tax exempt special dividend be paid at 1 cent per ordinary share of the Company, totaling \$26,065,000 for the financial year ended December 31, 2022, based on the number of issued shares (excluding treasury shares) as at year end.
 The proposed dividends are not accrued as a liability for the current financial year in accordance with SFRS(I) 1-10 - Events After The Reporting Period.